nystrom/rivo/docs/design.md

 	type List (a) = Nil | Cons a (List a) type List (a) = Nil | Cons { hd: a, tl: List a }

-Like functions and traits, types can be overloaded.
+Like functions and traits, types definitions can be overloaded.
 The type is equivalent to the union of the types.
 Thus, the above is equivalent to:

 	type List (a) = Nil
 	type List (a) = Cons a (List a)

-(Actually the body of the test function is just evaluated whenever we use `e : T` syntax).

-The pattern `p : T` is implemented as:

-	fun (! x) : List (? a) = (? x @ Nil)
-	fun (! x) : List (? a) = (? x @ Cons y z)
-	    where y : a && z : List a

 ### Core types